clatze/reading-list/quotes.md

 # Justin Chen, Coming to Terms with Six Years in Science: Obsession, Isolation, and Moments of Wonder

 "You have to believe that Sisyphus was happy."

+# Rachel Lance - In The Waves

+"Many people mistakenly believe that the only way for a design to be noteworthy is for it to be complex and "ahead of [its] time."
+For an engineer, a cleanly built machine that simply fulfills its purpose has a profound, inherent elegance and beauty. [...]
+Non-engineers tend to overlook these devices, ignoring them because they are not impressively elaborate, so it us easy to forget they exist."